ebassi/word-clock-extension/README.md

-# Word clock extension for GNOME Shell
+# French Word Clock extension for GNOME Shell

-A *very* simple extension that turns the numeric clock of GNOME Shell into a text version, using British English conventions.
+A *very* simple extension that turns the numeric clock of GNOME Shell into a text version in French.
+This is a fork from the Word Clock extension at https://github.com/ebassi/word-clock-extension.

 ### How does it work